ulinycoin/localpdf-extension/README.md

 ## 🌟 Overview

 LocalPDF Browser Extension brings powerful PDF tools directly to your browser with **zero privacy compromise**.
 All processing happens locally - your files never leave your device.

+**🎉 NEW: Real PDF processing is now working!** We've integrated pdf-lib for actual PDF manipulation.

 **Parent Project**: [LocalPDF Web App](https://github.com/ulinycoin/clientpdf-pro) - This extension ports the web app functionality into a convenient browser extension.